Hat Full of Stars: Critical reception

 The album received mostly favorable reviews from music critics.
 Holly George-Warren from Rolling Stone gave the album four out of five stars and wrote that the album is Lauper's "most ambitious".
 She praised Lauper's vocals ("her multioctave voice has never sounded better, hitting highs, lows and everything in between") and the musical arrangement for its "imaginative" combination of rootsy instrumentation and R&B staples, underpinned by dance-music mainstays.

-People magazine gave the album a favorable review in which it was said that the real strength of the album "is the way Lauper lets her feelings and opinions, dark as some of them are, emerge naturally" the review ended claiming that the "wacky energy that made Lauper perfect for the go-go ’80s is pretty much gone-gone, but Hat’s clear-eyed pop rock provides ’90s nourishment for body and soul."
-Tom Sinclair from Entertainment Weekly gave the album a B and wrote that it brings a diversity of rhythms and vocals to reach varied tastes he conclude that old fans of Lauper "probably won’t be disappointed by Hat Full of Stars" but he was skeptical about the record being able to garner a new audience for the singer.
+People magazine gave the album a favorable review in which it was said that the real strength of the album "is the way Lauper lets her feelings and opinions, dark as some of them are, emerge naturally" the review ended claiming that the "wacky energy that made Lauper perfect for the go-go '80s is pretty much gone-gone, but Hat's clear-eyed pop rock provides '90s nourishment for body and soul."

+Tom Sinclair from Entertainment Weekly gave the album a B and wrote that it brings a diversity of rhythms and vocals to reach varied tastes he conclude that old fans of Lauper "probably won't be disappointed by Hat Full of Stars" but he was skeptical about the record being able to garner a new audience for the singer.

+Pan-European magazine Music & Media praised the album for delivering "mature music, nurturing the child within".
+The magazine felt that Cyndi had steered away from the "more stark and synth-dominated efforts" of her recent work and instead re-instated some of "the almost child-like musical Americana we fell in love with on her debut She's So Unusual".

 Billboard magazine gave the album a positive review, stating that it marked a "metamorphosis" for Lauper from "fun-loving, she-bopping squealer" to a "mature artiste with admirable depth".
-The review highlighted the song "Who Let in the Rain" as reminiscent of Cyndi's 1984 hit "Time After Time".
+The review highlighted the song "Who Let in the Rain" as reminiscent of Lauper's 1984 hit "Time After Time".
 Other tracks noted as highlights were "A Part Hate", "Lies", which recalled "early Siouxsie & the Banshees", "Feels Like Christmas" and "Like I Used To", described as a "hybrid of Madonna-style pop and vintage Motown".

+Cashbox praised the album as "wonderful" commenting that "few things in contemporary music are as compelling as watching an artist mature and develop...as time passes, Miss Lauper’s art improves by leaps and bounds.
+This set is an affecting and moving testimonial to her convictions and character."

 In negative reviews, Mike DeGaggne from AllMusic wrote that the singer "sounds much more appealing and enjoyable as an effervescent pop singer wading through simplistic and feel-good material rather than trying to befriend mildly opinionated pieces, which is what happens throughout most of Hat Full of Stars."
 Robert Christgau rated the album as a record that "may impress once or twice with consistent craft or an arresting track or two.
 Then it won't."